 October 9th Update – While updating our Free-For-All Friday database, we confirmed the private seller of this JDM Nissan Pao posted a new Craigslist ad using the same pictures, description, and price as the original one.
 We’ve updated the links below.

 The Nissan Pao has emerged as one of the more popular JDM vehicles that enthusiasts pine for, and it’s not because of its scathing performance or tenacious road-holding abilities like other pieces of forbidden Japanese fruit.
 No, it’s seemingly because it’s already an iconic design, despite being penned in the late 80s.
-This Nissan Pao listed here on Craigslist in Laconia, New Hampshire has had its retro-inspired design further tweaked with what looks like a custom wrap and painted steel wheels, and the seller is now asking $6,800, which is down from the original ask of $9,200.
+This Nissan Pao originally listed in October 2020 on Craigslist in Laconia, New Hampshire has had its retro-inspired design further tweaked with what looks like a custom wrap and painted steel wheels, and the seller is now asking $6,800, which is down from the original ask of $9,200.
 While you won’t find the Pao in any domestic price guides, Hagerty Insurance did compile a write-up on all of the Pike Factory creations, and estimated that a Pao will run you between $8,000 and $16,000 depending on condition – and this example is priced on the low end of that scale.
 The seller has done the hard work of getting the car here, presumably legally, so all the next owner has to do is enjoy it.
-Reach the seller by email here, and when you do, please remember to mention you saw his Pao featured here on GuysWithRides.com

 Throughout the history of the automobile, there have been select instances of automakers taking a major chance on building an exclusive model often with some distinguishing feature, be it high-end luxury trimmings or a complimentary program designed to heighten the ownership experience, like Hyundai did with its Genesis lineup.
 The Pike Factory was a Nissan facility that produced a fleet of retro-inspired vehicles the likes the world has never seen in a modern production environment, and despite being lower-powered, economically-minded cars, they were built in limited numbers and quickly snatched up by customers who were smitten by the undoubtedly cute but also stylistically significant creations.
 The Pike Factory vehicles were sold through dedicated Nissan dealerships called Cherry Stores, adding to the sense of exclusivity.
 They remain quite popular today, and the full lineup of Pike cars include the Be-1, Figaro, S-Cargo, and the Pao.